 How much money is enough money?
 The concept of a European Super League (ESL) has been around since the late-80s but the idea that won’t die resurfaces periodically.

-The primary motivation behind it all is money and the plans represent a massive threat to lower league finances, domestic cup competitions, weekend football.
+The primary motivation behind it all is money and the plans represent a massive threat to lower league finances, domestic cup competitions and weekend football.
 Most versions would lock out new entrants to the elite of European competition.

 - Promotion and relegation based on sporting performance – from the bottom of the pyramid to qualification for Europe